ajitagupta/book-library-crud-api/README.md

 ## 1. Config Client
 Spring Boot makes the development of Spring applications faster and easier.
 Let's analyze our first project *or* microservice (which is simply a small service doing something).

 Spring Boot uses additional annotations.
 This includes `ComponentScan` to extend the packages to be searched for beans.
-For RESTful services, it uses the `RestController` annotation along with subordinate annotations like Get-/Post-/Put-/DeleteMapping to make it possible to handle different RESTful service requests.
-Further, Spring uses Aspect-Oriented Programming (AOP) to separate individual concerns in different programming packages: one for model, controller, service, respositories, exception, and response.
+For RESTful services, it uses the `RestController` annotation along with subordinate annotations like `Get-/Post-/Put-/DeleteMapping` to make it possible to handle different RESTful service requests.
+Further, Spring uses **Aspect-Oriented Programming (AOP)** to separate individual concerns in different packages: one for model, controller, service, respositories, exceptions, and response.

 Spring Boot is, like Spring, also based on **Inversion of Control (IoC)**, which is the delegation of creating objects and managing dependencies to a container and the idea behind a framework.
 It can also make use of annotation-based, setter-based or constructor-based **Dependency Injection (DI)**, where the goal is to create, initialize and wire a Java (or bean) objects defined in application classes and configurations, without the new keyword, and make them available to other components in the application.